Tube Cutting Jig

 thingiverse

-I needed a way to cut thin walled brass tubing - and was unhappy with the results I was getting from a hobby miter box.
-Jewelry supply stores sell hand-held cutting jigs, but they typically only handle up to 1/4" diameter tubing, more expensive jigs will do 1/2".
-This jig has the benefit of holding a long piece of tubing rigidly while it is cut, and I was able to get perpendicular-enough cuts for my use.
-To get absolutely perfect cuts, you might need to use a dedicated miniature chop saw. **Supplies required:** * A length of angle iron: 1-1/2" x 1-1/2", 1/8" thick * Metal file (to true up the end of the angle iron) * C-clamps **Instructions:** Print a TEST V-block, 10mm in the Z, to make sure the V-blocks fit snugly.
-Adjust %'s until they fit correctly.
-Print a minimum of 2 V-blocks, and one V-block for C-clamp.
-For every extra v-block that you print, print an extra V-block for C-clamp.
-The C-clamp will press down on the Circle Block (design your own for what you are clamping) which presses down on the tube.
-While your parts are printing, find a perpendicular reference, and file down one end of the angle iron until it is to your liking.
-Once printed, Slide the V-block on one end, slide the V-block for C-clamp on, then another V-block (basically, alternate).
-The C-clamp will use the V-block or V-block for C-clamp to press against on the bottom. **Instructions for Use:** Mark your tube, and take into account the kerf of the blade.
+I needed a way to cut thin-walled brass tubing quickly and efficiently, but my hobby miter box just wasn't cutting it - literally.
+Jewelry supply stores sell hand-held cutting jigs that can handle up to 1/4" diameter tubing, but they're often pricey, and more expensive models will only cut up to 1/2".
+This jig has the added benefit of holding a long piece of tubing rigidly while you cut it, allowing for perpendicular-enough cuts for most purposes.
+To get absolutely perfect cuts, though, you might need to use a dedicated miniature chop saw. **Supplies Needed:** * A length of angle iron - 1-1/2" x 1-1/2", 1/8" thick * Metal file (to true up the end of the angle iron) * C-clamps **Instructions:** Print a TEST V-block, 10mm in the Z, to ensure the V-blocks fit snugly.
+Adjust your printer's settings until they fit correctly.
+Print at least two V-blocks and one V-block for the C-clamp.
+For every extra v-block you print, also print an extra V-block for the C-clamp.
+The C-clamp will press down on the Circle Block (design your own for what you're clamping), which presses down on the tube.
+While your parts are printing, find a perpendicular reference and file down one end of the angle iron until it's to your liking.
+Once printed, slide the V-block onto one end, then another V-block, alternating them.
+The C-clamp will use the V-block or V-block for the C-clamp to press against on the bottom. **Instructions for Use:** Mark your tube and take into account the kerf of the blade.
 Using two c-clamps, carefully fix the tube in place with a Circle Block spreading the load on the metal tube.
 A V-block should be below the clamp.
-Using a metal saw - I'm fond of a jewelers saw - carefully press the blade up against the angle iron and cut.
+Using a metal saw - I prefer a jewelers saw - carefully press the blade up against the angle iron and cut.
 Provided the blade is angled correctly, it should waver very little.
-Also, in choosing a saw, the less set on the saw the better (ie, flush cut) since this will be rubbing up against the metal guide.
-While not soft, it can be sawn into since it won't be hardened steel. **Future Improvements:** * Screw holes in the V-block to affix to a wooden board * Semi-permanent clamp fixation - right now the clamp is loose * Flexible top block for clamping to a variety of tube diameters (ie, thicker design for TPU) * Slightly more "generic" V-block design, or openSCAD (customizer) variant.
-Reason being, this was measured to fit the angle iron from a local hardware store, and may not work with the angle iron you find in your store.
+Also, when choosing a saw, opt for one with minimal set (ie, flush cut) since this will be rubbing up against the metal guide. **Future Improvements:** * Screw holes in the V-block to affix to a wooden board * Semi-permanent clamp fixation - right now the clamp is loose * Flexible top block for clamping to various tube diameters (ie, thicker design for TPU) * Slightly more "generic" V-block design or openSCAD variant.
+This was measured to fit the angle iron from my local hardware store, and may not work with the angle iron you find in your store.
 I'd be happy to code up an openSCAD variant for customization.

 With this file you will be able to print Tube Cutting Jig with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Tube Cutting Jig.